5 ways to make money in film before you make it

 1. Film crew work

-A lot of people start out by finding work in a film crew.
+A lot of people start out by finding work within a film crew.
 There is money to be made and jobs out there.
 Working in film gives you the chance to see how things are run professionally.
-Even if the sets you find yourself on are not so well run you can learn from these too.
+Even if the sets you find yourself on are not so well run you can learn others mistakes.
 I found my film crew experience invaluable however the hours of film set work are too long and this gave me no time or money leftover to make my own films.

 2. Film office work